luisfpereira/pyutils/README.md

 **Includes**: `make-integrated-tests`

-**Extra requirements (see `setup.cfg`)**: `integratedtest`.
+**Extra requirements (see `setup.cfg`)**: `integratedtests`.

 **Motivation**: a common practice in Python projects is to split large libraries into several smaller ones.
-This modularity clearly simplifies developement, as each of the libraries deals with very specific problems.
-Nevertheless, it creates a set of intricate dependencies. `make-integrated-tests` looks to simultaneously test several libraries (locally), allowing to choose which branches to use for each dependency.
+This modularity clearly simplifies development, as each of the packages deals with very specific problems.
+Nevertheless, it creates a set of intricate dependencies. `make-integrated-tests` looks to simultaneously test several packages (locally), allowing to choose which branches to use for each dependency.

 **How to use it?**